 05. Keep your humour subtle

-If you're going for a humorous designs you don't want it coming across as a cheap and low-cost joke shirt.
-Even the most successful loud and in your face designs have subtle humour.
+If you're going for a humorous T-shirt design, you don't want it coming across as a cheap and low-cost joke shirt.
+Even the most successful loud and in-your-face designs have subtle humour.

-I'm generally not a fan of 99 per cent of humorous tees, but done correctly it can turn heads!
+I'm not a fan of 99 per cent of humorous tees, but done correctly, humour can turn heads.
 I'm digging Brad McGinty's designs at the moment because he has a good balance.

 07. Prepare your artwork properly

-Use Pantone Colours when screen printing, the printers will love you for it.
+Use Pantone Colours when screen printing – your printer will love you for it.
 They'll also love you if you outline text and expand any strokes you may have.
-There are plenty of good tutorials out there depending on whether you're using Illustrator or Photoshop.
+There are plenty of good tutorials out there, depending on whether you're using Illustrator or Photoshop.

 08. Source a good printer

 So your design is finished and properly artworked, but your tee will only be as ever as good your printer.
-You can give a shout over to a reputable company like White Duck or you could even give your local screenprinter a call.
+Try a reputable company like White Duck in the UK or Hey Monkey in the US.
+You could even give your local screenprinter a call.
 But it's important to take time to learn about what type of tee you want to print on.

-The weight, the sizes, the labeling options, cost, etc, all affect the end product.
-This takes a while and will require speaking to various companies, but one thing is for certain... deal with a company who wants to treat your tee as an end retail product and will handle your work with care.
+The weight, sizes, labeling options, cost and so on all affect the end product.
+This takes a while and will require speaking to various companies, but one thing is for certain: deal with a company that wants to treat your tee as an end retail product and will handle your work with care.
 Screenprinting is an art.

-To have a good understanding of anything, you need to study it and understand it's context.
-Tees have come out of every subculture phenomenon that has ever existed whether it's tees from bands, skateboarders, street art, sports crossovers or general pop culture.
+To have a good understanding of anything, you need to study it and understand its context.
+Tees have come out of every subculture phenomenon that has ever existed, whether it's music, skateboarding, street art, sport or general pop culture.

-Find out about them and and have an appreciation for it all!
-One good book for reference is this Vintage T-shirt Book below.
+Find out about them and and have an appreciation for it all.
+One good book for reference is Vintage T-shirts by Lisa Kidner.

 10. Be ahead of the game

-Be inspired by what the latest trends are but don't copy them.
-Chances are by the time you have seen that T-shirt produced, other designers are moving on to something else behind closed doors.
+Be inspired by what the latest trends are, but don't copy them.
+Chances are by the time you've seen that T-shirt produced, other designers are moving onto something else behind closed doors.